thomas-haslwanter/statsintro/rst/statsContinuous.rst

 is quite important to have exactly the same number of samples in each analysis group!

-Because the null hypothesis is that there is no dierence between the groups, the test is based on a comparison of the observed variation between the groups (i.e. between their means) with that expected from the observed variability between subjects.
+Because the null hypothesis is that there is no difference between the groups, the test is based on a comparison of the observed variation between the groups (i.e. between their means) with that expected from the observed variability between subjects.
 The comparison takes the general form of an F test